Caroline Dawson (writer)

 Caroline Dawson (December 12, 1979 – May 19, 2024) was a Chilean-born Canadian writer, whose debut novel Là où je me terre was published in 2020.

 Biography

-Born in Valparaíso, Chile, she moved to Montreal, Quebec, in 1986 with her family as refugees from the dictatorship of Augusto Pinochet.
+Born in Valparaíso, Chile, she was exiled to Montreal, Quebec, in 1986 with her family as refugees from the dictatorship of Augusto Pinochet.
 She was the sister of writer Nicholas Dawson.

 Dawson studied sociology at the Université de Montréal, and then taught sociology courses at Cégep Édouard-Montpetit.

 Dawson died of bone cancer on May 19, 2024, at the age of 44.

 Career

 Là où je me terre, an autofiction about her own journey as an immigrant, was published in November 2020.
 The novel was defended by Michel Marc Bouchard in the 2021 edition of Le Combat des livres.

 And the Andes Disappeared, an English translation by Anita Anand of Là où je me terre, was published in 2023 by Book*hug.

 In 2023, she published the poetry collection Ce qui est tu, and in 2024, she published the children's book Partir de loin.